daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

     ## Warning: Column `language` joining factors with different levels, coercing
     ## to character vector

-We can potentially examine the relationship between the primary language of a user and the primary language of a country destination; thereby, a new attribute that represents the primary language the country destination is added to the train\_user table.
+We can potentially examine the relationship between the primary language of a user and the primary language of a country destination; thereby, a new attribute (destination_language) that represents the primary language of the country_destination is added to the train\_user table.

 ``` r
 destination_language <-  data_frame(